zalo/MathUtilities/README.md

 ## Kabsch
 <img src="http://i.imgur.com/2qhRmtN.gif">

-An algorithm that can take in an arbitrary set of point-pairs and find the globally optimal translation and rotation to minimize the distance between those point pairs.
+Also known as Procrustes Analysis, this algorithm can take in an arbitrary set of point-pairs and find the globally optimal rigid translation and rotation to minimize the distance between those point pairs.
 Incredibly useful, and very cheap.
-Uses Matthias Muller's iterative optimal rotation solver in place of SVD, as outlined here: https://animation.rwth-aachen.de/media/papers/2016-MIG-StableRotation.pdf
+Uses Matthias Muller's polar decomposition solver in place of SVD, as outlined here: https://animation.rwth-aachen.de/media/papers/2016-MIG-StableRotation.pdf
 Update: Added an example for averaging arbitrary numbers of quaternions; possibly more accurate than a normalized lerp (averaging the quaternion components in linear space and then normalizing).